How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 Technology is home to many scams, and your parent may be susceptible to fraud and other risks.

-The convenience of online banking and shopping also makes it easier for your parent to give away money.
+The convenience of online banking and shopping also makes it easier for them to give away money.
 Limiting their exposure and technology usage can limit some of these risks.

 8. Ask for Power of Attorney